-LA Lakers Rumors: Team Reaches Out To Dwyane Wade After Buyout From Bulls – Chances Of Signing Him
+LA Lakers Rumors: Team Reaches Out To Dwyane Wade After Buyout From Bulls, Chances Of Signing Him

 Even though the Cavaliers appear to be the frontrunner to sign Wade, as reported by 24/7 Sports, that is not stopping a number of other teams from giving it a shot.

 Along with a number of options as to where he could sign, Wade also has plenty of reasons to look at different teams.
-In Cleveland, he could play with his good friend LeBron James.
+In Cleveland, he could play with his good friend, LeBron James.
 With the Thunder, Wade could play alongside Carmelo Anthony, another good friend of his who was just recently traded to OKC from the New York Knicks.

 While it may seem confusing as to why the Lakers would bring in Wade, it is hard to think that a player of his caliber wouldn’t be welcome anywhere in the NBA.
 Despite rumors that the team reached out to him, Lakers General Manager Rob Pelinka appears to be shooting that speculation down.